Fxyzzz/Enotria-The-Last-Song-Autosplitter/README.md

 # Enotria-The-Last-Song-Autosplitter
+Where to find the autosplitter? - The autosplitter is found directly in LiveSplit in the "Edit Splits" tab.
 An autosplitter for the PC version of Enotria: The Last Song

 A split will trigger when reaching the credits and immediately after defeating a boss, except for Spaventa, Giangurgolo and Pantalone & Balanzone for which it will trigger after you leave their rooms.